 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percentage of short-term residents that experienced functional improvements, such as with activities of daily living.
-Some experts believe this is a measure of a nursing home's rehabilitation performance.
+This indicates the percent of short-term residents that saw functional improvements, such as with activities of daily living.

 - Geisinger Medical CenterAcute Care Hospitals 1.49 miles away100 North Academy Avenue Danville Pennsylvania 17822Voluntary non-profit - Private(570) 271-6211